Derkune/Newspeak/README.md

 ------

 Full list of Newspeak language keywords:
- - FIND|arg: finds the argument in text, starting from after the end of the current command.
-If finds, sets starting and ending cursors to the edges of the argument.
+ - FIND|arg: finds the argument in text, starting from after the end of the current selection.
+If finds, sets selection cursors to the edges of the argument.
 If doesn't find, fails the current command list.
- - REMOVE|arg: finds the argument between the current starting and ending cursors.
+ - REMOVE|arg: finds the argument inside the current selection.
 If finds, deletes this text from the field.
 If doesn't find, fails the current command list.
  - DELETE: Has no argument.
-Simply deletes everything between current starting and ending cursors.
+Simply deletes everything inside the current selection.
 Always succeeds.
- - REPLACE|arg: replaces everything between current starting and ending cursors with the argument.
+ - REPLACE|arg: replaces everything inside the current selection with the argument.
 Always succeeds.
 Can accept SELF.
- - INSERT|arg: inserts the argument at the current starting cursor.
+ - INSERT|arg: inserts the argument at the starting cursor of current selection.
 Always succeeds.
 Can accept SELF.
- - APPEND|arg: inserts the argument at the current ending cursor.
+ - APPEND|arg: inserts the argument at the ending cursor of current selection.
 Always succeeds.
 Can accept SELF.
  - ONCE: does nothing.
 Accepts no arguments.
 Always fails.
 Useful for making commands one-time-use-only.
- - SEEK|arg: moves the starting and ending cursors to coincide according to arg.
+ - SEEK|arg: moves the selection cursors to coincide according to arg.
 Arg can take one of the following forms:
  - - SOL: start of line, relative to current beginning cursor.
    - EOL: end of line, relative to current ending cursor.
    - SOF: start of file.
    - EOF: end of file.
    - n: can be any integer.
-   - - If positive, moves the ending cursor by n characters right and beginning cursor to coincide with it.
+   - - If positive, moves the ending cursor of selection by n characters right and beginning cursor to coincide with it.
-     - If negative, moves the starting cursor by n characters left and ending cursor to coincide with it.
+     - If negative, moves the starting cursor of selection by n characters left and ending cursor to coincide with it.
      - If 0, does nothing.
  - Finally, arguments to REPLACE, INSERT and APPEND can be SELF.
 In this case, the text that is inserted with these commands is the current command's very text.